lpapailiou/fac/README.md

 Several sample files are available in the directory ``src\main\resources``.

 ##### Scan mode
-The Scanner will take a file and tokenize its content.
+The scanner will take a file and tokenize its content.
 The output is verbose, every processed token will be printed accordingly to the console.

     // sample output